estellechoi/TIL/docs/flutter/setup.md

 ### iOS simulator

-To prepare to run and test your Flutter app on the iOS simulator, check the Simulator works.
+To prepare to run and test your Flutter app on the iOS simulator, check if the Simulator works.
 You can open the Simulator with the following command.

 ```zsh
 open -a Simulator